scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 With this in mind, we tested this concept in our benchmark by loading the entire trajectory into memory prior to the RMSD task.
 Modern super computers make this possible as they contain hundreds of GiB of memory per node.
 On Bridges, loading into memory strangely resulted in slower I/O times (1466s baseline to 2196s at :math:`N=1` and 307s baseline to 523s at :math:`N=112`, Fig. :ref:`fig:components-vanilla` A and Fig. :ref:`fig:components-mem` A).
-Agave and Comet, on the otherhand, showed surprisingly different results.
+Agave and Comet, on the other hand, showed surprisingly different results.
 They both performed substantially better for the :math:`N=1` core case.
 Agave's serial I/O performance was boosted from 4623s to 891s (Fig. :ref:`fig:components-mem` A) by loading the data into memory in one slurp rather than iterating through the trajectory frame by frame.
-Similarly, Comet's serial I/O performance went from 4101s to 1740s, with multinode performance continuing to show improvement versus the baseline numbers (exlcluding the peak at :math:`N=48`).
+Similarly, Comet's serial I/O performance went from 4101s to 1740s, with multi-node performance continuing to show improvement versus the baseline numbers (excluding the peak at :math:`N=48`).
 Agave steady improvements in performance all the way to 4 full nodes, where the I/O time reached 73s (Fig. :ref:`fig:components-mem` A, Fig. :ref:`fig:scaling-mem` A).
 With respect to the baseline serial performance, loading into memory gives a 91x speedup (4658s at 1 core to 73s at 112 cores).
 This result was interesting in that the only difference between the two was the access pattern of the data - in one case, the file was read in small repeated bursts, while in the other the file was read from start to finish with HDF5.